matyasmelinda/manual_testing_portofolio/README.md

 ## About me

-I am an organized person, motivated, with good communication skills, eager to learn new things and constantly developing new skills and abilities.
+I am a detail-oriented and motivated professional with strong communication and problem-solving skills, eager to continuously learn and develop new abilities.

-I decided to become a Sofware Tester, so I finished a sofware tester course recently.
+After completing a Manual QA training program and obtaining the ISTQB Foundation Level certification, I became increasingly interested in software testing and quality assurance.

-I would like to share my all gained knowledge from this course and from my personal researches.
+This repository contains practical exercises and testing projects created during my training and personal learning process, including test cases, bug reports, and structured testing documentation.

 ## Skills